 The Quantum Technology major includes the following topics:

 - Quantum devices for advanced technologies

 - Quantum sensing and simulation

-- Nano-scale fabrication of quantum circuits and processors
+- Nano-scale quantum circuits and processors

 - Low-temperature physics and materials science for quantum engineering